desimani/spebnr/READMEold.md

-# SPEBNR: a Simple Python Environment for statistical estimation of Biochemical Network Robustness
+# SPEAR: a Simple Python Environment for statistical estimation of Adaptation and Reliability

-SPEBNR is a simple Python tool that permits estimating the distance between two biochemical systems.
+SPEAR is a simple Python tool that permits estimating the distance between two systems.

 Each system consists of three distinct components:
   * a *process* describing the behaviour of the program;